Where is the race?

 Can I camp?
 The closest camping facilities are at Kuranda Rainforest Accommodation Park, Speewah Country Tavern, Kuranda or Davies Creek Campground.

 How can I get to the start?
 A bus leaves from and returns to Cairns Colonial Club Resort each day.
+Lake Morris Road Race competitors will be picked up at Goomboora Park on the Sunday.
 If you have a spectator/supporter who needs to catch the bus, there is an additional fee.
 Please contact us on .
 There are no other bus pick up locations.

 Can I have a support crew?
 This is tricky – especially if you don’t know the region.
 There are sections each day where there is no vehicle access or through roads.
 Read the document: ‘Support Crew Information’.